thundergnat/String-Splice/README.md

 Use a WhateverCode if you want to modify a string some set offset from the end of an unknown length string rather than from the start.

-`'Be home by 6:00PM'.splice(*-2, 1, 'A')` # Be home by 6:00AM
+`'Be home by 6:00PM'.splice(*-2, 1, 'A')` `# Be home by 6:00AM`

 You may supply a start point larger than the string and the string will be padded with spaces to achieve that starting point.

-`splice('Raku', 9, 'rocks')` is valid, as is `splice('Raku', *+5, 'rocks')` # Raku rocks
+`splice('Raku', 9, 'rocks')` is valid, as is `splice('Raku', *+5, 'rocks')`

 The major difference in how String.splice differs from Array.splice is in that the starting position does not default to zero.
 It must be given.

-When using 4 argument splice: (String, start, chars, replace) the replace parameter does not need to ba a string.
+When using 4 argument splice: (String, start, chars, replace) the replace parameter does not need to be a string.
 Anything that may be coerced to a string may be used.

 With 3 argument splice: (String, start, replace), replace MUST be a string to disambiguify the signature to the dispatcher.
+Note that if you don't supply a replace string, it is considered to be a 4 argument form as the string '' is assumed.

 AUTHOR
 ======